The Heavy Sound team are a neurodiverse group of people from different countries across the globe with a range of lived experiences and backgrounds.

 I am Malcolm (Malky), I am the Mentoring Services Manager and I have been working with Heavy Sound since early 2021.
 I have previous work experience in the Mental Health, Addictions and Community Justice sectors.
 Along with having qualifications in Counselling and Health and Social Care, I have lived experience from each of the fields I have worked in, so I bring a holistic view and approach to working and want to support people to make changes in their lives.
 I am a Board member with the Scottish Drugs Forum.

-Hi, I’m Stephen, I am the Bike Course Leader and a Mentor.
+Hi, I’m Stephen.
 I teach bike maintenance courses and I am a trained cycle leader.
 Through this I use my own lived experience, understanding of trauma and offending behaviour to work towards building relationships and trust with the young people to be able to support them to a more positive future.

 I’m Thilo.
 I look after the music programmes and one-to-one music tuition here at Heavy Sound.
 I’m also responsible for supporting the Heavy Sound team and make sure various systems are running smoothly in the background.
 I have a music degree and have been involved in making music my whole life.
 I’ve been performing live all over the world, and, with my current band, Scottish Hip-Hop group Stanley Odd I have released various albums and EP’s – two of which had been shortlisted for the Scottish Album of the Year Awards.